Professor Michelle Peckham

 We are collaborating with Darren Tomlinson's group to raise small non-antibody binding proteins (~12kDa in size) called Affimers to cytoskeletal proteins, to improve our super-resolution imaging, and have also a range of Affimers to different proteins including tubulin (recently published in E-life: Tiede et al., 2017; Lopata et al., Sci.
 Reports 2018).

-PhD students in the lab are also studying aspects of these problems, including modelling of myosin 7 (EPSRC funded, with Sarah Harris, Oliver Harlen and Daniel Read in MAPS), using super-resolution microscopy, crystallography and electron microscopy to study the Z-disc (BBSRC DTP funded, with Neil Ranson and Thomas Edwards in FBS), super-resolution imaging of primary cilia (with Colin Johnson in the faculty of medicine and health), investigating ASPM, a protein involved in mitosis (With Jacqueline Bond in the faculty of Medicine and Health), and investigating muscle satellite cells (with Stuart Eggington in FBS).
+PhD students in the lab are also studying aspects of these problems, including cryo-EM and modelling of myosin 5 (Wellcome Trust funded, with Ste Muench and Sarah Harris (MAPS)), using super-resolution microscopy, crystallography and electron microscopy to study ASPM, a protein involved in mitosis (With Jacqueline Bond in the faculty of Medicine and Health), and investigating muscle satellite cells (with Stuart Eggington in FBS).

 - Fellow of the Royal Microscopical Society